ccalvarez/vuesax-time-tracking/README.md

 ## Important

 This application uses environment variables as explained in the Vue CLI 3 [official guide](https://cli.vuejs.org/guide/mode-and-env.html).
-To run the application, copy the `.env` file to `.env.local` and edit the latter to set appropriate values for the environment variables.
+To run the application, copy the `.env` file as `.env.local` and edit the latter to set appropriate values for the environment variables.

 ## Project setup
 ```